 Customer Relationship Management

-- Create quick quotes for prospective and existing customers and then convert quote to sales order upon approval
+- Create quick quotes for prospective and existing customers and then convert quotes to sales orders upon approval

 - Create contract pricing rules (price lists for specific customers based on negotiated prices and terms)